TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-06-21-websocket-architecture.md

 - `ws_gui.js` connects to websocket at port **2303**

+#### Components

 For each exercise there are two sides: the python part and the html part.
 They are connected in runtime through websockets (code_ws and gui_ws).
-For instance, in the Control Position drone exercise the html part is here: (a) https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/templates/exercises/position_control
+For instance, in the Control Position drone exercise:

+- the html part is here: [https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/templates/exercises/position_control](https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/templates/exercises/position_control)
-and the python part is here: (b) https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/static/exercises/position_control/web-template
+- the python part is here: [https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/static/exercises/position_control/web-template](https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/static/exercises/position_control/web-template)

-the exercise.html and exercise.py are connected at runtime through websockets
+The `exercise.html` and `exercise.py` (in the above locations) are connected at runtime through websockets.